simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Activating Plugins
 ------------------

-SimGrid plugins allow to extend the framework without changing its source code directly.
+SimGrid plugins allow one to extend the framework without changing its source code directly.
 Read the source code of the existing plugins to learn how to do so (in ``src/plugins``), and ask your questions to the usual channels (Stack Overflow, Mailing list, IRC).
 The basic idea is